 "The truth is the law is against them, and it looks like they have little chance of success.
 The one area of hope -- and the area most interesting in the decision -- is that the court concluded that the WNT is paid more than the men," Wolohan said.
 "Therefore, if they can convince the Ninth Circuit that this conclusion was wrong, their Equal Pay Act claim could continue forward."

-Before getting to an appeal on the equal pay claims, the two Title VII claims need to be resolved.
+Unless Klausner grants the motion from the players effectively allowing them to begin the appeals process separately for the EPA claims, the two remaining Title VII claims need to be resolved first.
 Those deal with the travel and accommodations provided to the women's and men's teams by the federation and the staffing for the respective teams.

 Spiggle guessed that the federation would be eager to reach a settlement rather than face the publicity of a short trial on two specific Title VII claims.
 If it does proceed to trial, it is likely the plaintiffs will argue in motions to include some of the evidence they used in support of the equal pay claims.